-There are five types of supporting documents the FMCSA will accept:
+There are five types of supporting documents the Federal Motor Carrier Safety Administration (FMCSA) will accept:

 Carriers are required to keep the ELD records and a back-up copy of it on a separate device for 6 months.
 FTS will store these documents as long as a customer is with us, unless the customer requests a purge.

 Drivers have to submit RODS (records of duty status) and all their supporting documents to the carrier no later than 13 days after receiving them.

 The carrier must keep the first and last documents for the day along with six others.
 If a driver submits fewer than eight documents, the carrier is required to keep all of them.